 With multilingual translation plugins like Weglot, you can expect to get the first layer of automatic translation provided by some of the best machine learning providers on the market.
 Google Translate is good for some languages but weak for others.
 Not to mention, it doesn’t give you control over translation.

-Weglot makes sure you get the best machine translation, but it then goes further: you can go back and have either use the in-context editor to visually edit the translations yourself, or hire a professional translator to refine the translations manually.
+Weglot makes sure you get the best machine translation, but it then goes further: you can go back and have either use the inline editor to visually edit the translations yourself, or hire a professional translator to refine the translations manually.
 This gives you the best possible translation results.

 Weglot gives users the option to order professional translators from their pool of vetted partners.
 In contrast, a Google Translate plugin won’t give you any control over the translated content: you have to rely entirely on automated machine translations.
-As we all know, these are not always accurate, and your site will look unprofessional with poor quality translations.
+As we all know, these are not always accurate, and your webpage will look unprofessional with poor quality translations.

 #2: Content detection and full localization

 A multilingual translation plugin, like the Weglot translator plugin, can automatically detect all of the content on your WordPress website.
 This includes images.
 This way, you can focus on creating content without worrying about technical details.
 A simple Google Translate plugin does not let you translate images like a screenshot, for example.
 This lets you apply full cultural localization to your website, rather than just changing the selected text.